 Should You Eat and Drink Before Bed?

 Still, it’s best to avoid large meals close to bedtime.
 Being too full at bedtime can also interfere with falling asleep, and sleep quality through the night can be disrupted as the body works to digest.
-If you must eat before bed, a light snack like yogurt, a banana, or a small bowl of low-sugar cereal is a smart choice.
+If you must eat before bed, a light snack like yogurt, a banana, a small bowl of low-sugar cereal, or even a nighttime smoothie for weight loss is a smart choice.

 By the time you feel thirsty, chances are, you are already dehydrated.
 Drinking water throughout the day can help you maintain energy levels and avoid dehydration, setting you up for a good night’s sleep later.
+Avoid adult beverages late in the afternoon as alcohol increases snoring and can worsen sleep apnea. .
 Other drinks like tea and juice can also help keep you hydrated, but it’s best to limit sugary drinks or avoid them altogether.

 Consuming sugary or caffeinated drinks can give a boost of mental clarity and alertness that’s important to many people, especially in the morning.
 But, according to the National Sleep Foundation, caffeine effects when consumed in too-large quantities, and too late in the day, can interfere with your sleep.